Wilco – Ode to Joy (Indie Rock/Alternative)

 “Adventureland” – Dan Tedesco (Americana/Rock)

-Chicago’s Dan Tedesco is a busy man.
+Iowa’s Dan Tedesco is a busy man.
 He’s always touring, having played three shows in the Twin Cities in the last year alone (including a memorable trip through Tom Petty’s Wildflowers at the Turf Club).
 His latest album, American Darkness, was released this year to widespread critical acclaim.
 Check out our exclusive interview with him about it.

 His latest track, “Adventureland,” hit streaming platforms on 11/1.
 The beautiful ballad brings to mind the songwriting power of Neil Young and Bob Dylan, but also has an endearing freshness.
 The simple arrangement of acoustic guitar, piano, and some subtle atmospherics fit the track’s longing quality.